tomsouza4/QueryGraphQLOnLWC/README.md

 #### Features:

-- Pagination forward and backward using GraphQL cursors.
+- Pagination forward and reset page # using GraphQL cursors.
 - Dynamically updating datatable with queried data.
 - Search functionality to filter contacts by name.